Mondays: 9.30am till 4pm - $5

 Please note: field trips are for members only, and members of other Gem and Lapidary clubs, details such as where to meet and what to bring will be emailed to our members.

-The security system for the club has a higher level of integrity now, as the camera can detect and track intruders immediately, and send out notifications by text straight away to alert us to unauthorised entry.
+The security system for the club has a higher level of integrity now, as the camera can detect and track intruders immediately, and send out notifications by text straight away to alert us to unauthorized entry, and we now have the front door monitored too.

 Our club relies on members volunteering to be workshop supervisors, and we are always happy to have extra supervisors available, to ensure we can cover all of our workshop sessions.
 If you feel you are prepared to give up some time to become a supervisor, please discuss this with the club president, and training will be arranged.